-95 degree weather calls for a cold soda and ice cream.
-Today’s Soda Pop Ice Cream Recipe is a combination of the two – a cold soda and ice cream.
-It may or may not get up to 95 degrees in Portland any time soon but we can still eat ice cream.
+It’s still a bit cold and rainy here in Portland, Oregon but we are looking forward to some warm sunny summer days.
+One of my favorite ways to celebrate summer is with homemade ice cream or a icy cold bottle of my favorite soda.
+So why not combine the two!
+Today’s Soda Ice Cream Recipe is the perfect combination of cold soda and ice cream.
+It may or may not get up to 95 degrees in Portland any time soon but we can still enjoy soda pop ice cream.

 Try some of my other favorite ice cream recipes here:

 Originally posted June 26, 2012